Vador92/clinic-cli/README.md

 # softwaremethproject1
 scheduler software to help a clinic manage appointments.

+## Current Blockers
+- The system shall not schedule an appointment if a given patient has an existing appointment with the same date and time.
+So can multiple people have the same date and time and/or provider. also can you schedule two appointments same day
+- The provider is not available at the specified timeslot. (can't have duplicate on the same day)
+- The equals() method returns true if two appointments have the same date, timeslot, and patient; returns false otherwise.

 ## Requirements:

     1. The system shall maintain an appointment calendar for all upcoming appointments.